Call Today +44 207 993 6524

 Monitor Your Timing

 The best jokes or messages may fall flat if the timing is off.
-Pay attention to the flow of the event and insert humour when the atmosphere begins to seem too serious or if there appears to be a lull.
+Pay attention to the flow of the event and insert humor when the atmosphere begins to seem too serious or if there appears to be a lull.

 Be Adaptable